Back to Blog

 Start by measuring data freshness across your critical paths.
 Track the data age at the moment of use, not at the moment of ingestion.
 Set freshness thresholds per domain using the table above as a starting point.
 Run data freshness checks regularly and surface results in your data observability tooling.

 Then ask whether your current architecture — likely a chain of batch data pipelines feeding separate caches — can actually deliver the freshness your business needs demand.
-If not, it might be time to look at a unified data layer that keeps data fresh at the point of decision, not just at the point of storage.
+If not, it might be time to look at a unified data layer that keeps data live at the point of decision, not just at the point of storage.
 Because in the end, data freshness matters more than almost any other data quality dimension — it determines whether your systems are making informed decisions on the present moment or confidently acting on the past.

 Data FreshnessReal-TimeUse CasesData QualityData Engineering